lowjoel/kvm-guest-drivers-windows-wiki/Driver-installation.md

    - In File Explorer, locate and click on the virtual CD/DVD drive where the Virtio-Win ISO is mounted.
 It should be listed under "This PC" or "Computer."

 6. **Launch the Installation Wizard:**
-   - Inside the Virtio-Win ISO, look for the `virtio-win-guest-tools` folder.
-   - Within that folder, locate the `virtio-win-guest-tools-xxx.exe` (where "xxx" represents the version number) file and run it by double-clicking it.
+   - Inside the Virtio-Win ISO, locate the `virtio-win-guest-tools-xxx.exe` (where "xxx" represents the version number) file and run it by double-clicking it.
 This file contains the Virtio-Win drivers and the Installation Wizard.

 7. **Select Components:**
    - The Virtio-Win Installation Wizard will launch.
 It will prompt you to select the components you want to install, such as network drivers, storage drivers, and balloon drivers.
 You can choose to install all available drivers by default or select specific components based on your requirements.
 Click "Install" to proceed.